 What Causes Ground-Level Ozone?

 Ground-level ozone is formed by a reaction between certain chemicals and nitrogen when there is sunlight.
-These chemicals are created by automobiles, trucks, and buses; large industry; utility companies; gas stations; print shops; paint stores; cleaners; and off-road equipment, such as aircraft, locomotives, construction equipment, and lawn and garden equipment.
+These chemicals are created by automobiles, trucks, and buses; large industries; utility companies; gas stations; print shops; paint stores; cleaners; and off-road equipment, such as aircraft, locomotives, construction equipment, and lawn and garden equipment.

-What is an Ozone Alert Day?
+What Is an Ozone Alert Day?

-What is Arizona Doing to Reduce Ground-Level Ozone?
+What Is Arizona Doing to Reduce Ground-Level Ozone?

-There are several air quality improvement programs in place in Arizona:
+There are several air-quality improvement programs in place in Arizona:

 - Cleaner burning gasoline is sold in the Phoenix-metro area during the summer months.

 - Vapor Recovery Systems control emissions of gasoline vapors when you fill your gas tank.